arthur5120/real-time-chat-app/--todo-list.md

 # Handle user timeout on socket.
 [DONE]
 # When resetting rooms, the socket is disconnected prematurely and the users don't receive updates.
 [DONE]
 # Chat not loading sometimes when first getting to the page.
 [DONE]
-# Change some buttons on the chat to CustomButton variations.
-# Weird behavior during session timeout on chrome.
-# If user connected recently, set to inactivity status on the socket.
-# Handle online user control on server and socket when removing cookie manually.
 # Add button to copy current room name.
 [DONE]
-# Fix idempotency when creating user.
 # Allow both first and last name when creating user.
 [DONE]
 # Handle room/online user list overflow on x axis.
 [DONE]
 # Make room/online a single list, but highlighting who's online.
 [DONE]
-# Update the room users when the session expires.
 # Handle name with spaces on the online user list.
 [DONE]
-# Save user preferences in cookies.
 # Not loading inactive list on start.
 [DONE]
 # Not removing user from inactive list on logout and login.
 [DONE]
 # Missing the click on confirming the message edit makes the button disappear.
 [DONE]
 # Sending unnecessary inactive status requests to socket.
 [DONE]
-# Inactivity status not loading sometimes when refreshing the page.
 # When confirming an edit on a non freshly created message, the changes aren't applied.
 [DONE]
 # Entering edit mode and confirming without editing the message clears it.
 [DONE]
-# previous property on the messageBeingEdited state might not be updating correctly.
 # chat style not updating when the session expires.
 [DONE]
 # Editing the message and cancelling afterwards makes it blank instead of returning to the last state.
 [DONE]
 # Clicking the area above the title doesn't remove the user inactive status.
 [DONE]